 Listed entities should have an ongoing disclosure obligation requiring disclosure of all information that would be material to an investor's investment decision.
+(Original text of IOSCO Principle 1)

 An issuer must notify a RIS as soon as possible of any inside information which directly concerns the issuer unless DR.2.5.1 applies.
 (Original text of UK DR 2.2.1)